cappuccino/cappuccino.org/source/learn/cucapp.html.markdown

     @end

 Now, we need to write our test.
-The test will be very easy, we will simulate an user who is typing the word Cucumber, then hitting enter and finally we will check that the word Cucumber is shown in the label.
+The test will be very easy, we will simulate a user who is typing the word Cucumber, then hitting enter and finally we will confirm that the word Cucumber is shown in the label.

-For that, open the file test_application.feature in the folder features and modify it as below :
+For that, open the file 'test_application.feature' in the folder `features` and modify it as shown below :

     :::gherkin
     Feature: Demo of cucapp